What Is the Annual Salary for a Supreme Court Chief Justice?

 The Supreme Court of the United States of America

 As of March 2016.
-President Obama has nominated Merritt Garland to the Supreme Court, but the Senate so far has not agreed to confirmation hearings.
+President Obama nominated Merritt Garland to the Supreme Court, but the Senate did not agree to confirmation hearings.
+The seat was held open until President Donald Trump nominated Neil Gorsuch to replace the late Judge Scalia

 John Roberts Jr.